KarlsruheMIS/KaMIS/README.md

 <http://KarlsruheMIS.github.io>

 ## Installation ##
-As a first step, please run *git submodule --init --recursive*.
+As a first step, please run *git update submodule --init --recursive*.
 Then compile the source by running *compile_withcmake.sh*.
 The binaries can then be found in the folder *deploy*.
 To compile the programs you need g++, OpenMP and cmake installed.

 To convert a graph from DIMACS to METIS format or sort its edges you can use the python scripts in the *misc* folder.